Campaign encourages parents to create “magic moments” with their children

 Every moment in the lives of busy parents and their children can become an enjoyable, meaningful and memorable moment.
-That’s the message of a media campaign which includes a series of short documentary films, launched in February 2019 on Hop!, Israel’s leading cable and satellite TV channel for preschoolers.
-The Hop!
-TV channel reaches 1.5 million homes, and its YouTube channel gets 15 million views per month.
+That’s the message of the Magic Moments campaign in Israel, which launched in 2019 with a series of short documentary films on Hop!, Israel’s leading cable and satellite TV channel for preschoolers, and has since expanded to reach more parents through a range of partnerships with the private sector.

-“We supported the Magic Moments campaign because parents of young children often feel isolated and lack the time or financial capacity to seek help,” says Daniella Ben-Attar, Country Representative for the Bernard van Leer Foundation in Israel.
-“We want to assure them that they already have everything they need to bond with their child through meaningful and memorable moments that help their child develop.”
+Daniella Ben-Attar, Country Representative for the Bernard van Leer Foundation in Israel, says: “We supported the Magic Moments campaign because parents of young children often feel isolated and lack the time or financial capacity to seek help.
+We want to assure them that they already have everything they need to bond with their child through meaningful and memorable moments that help their child develop.”

 Each film portrays an aspect of the life of an Israeli family, presenting a diverse range of social economic groups, lifestyles and family structures.
 They include the Yadenko family, originally from Ethiopia; the Zayyadd family, religious Arabs; the Berman-Segalle family, including a gay male couple; and the Katsman family, a single mum and her daughter.

 After the success of the Hebrew-language campaign, in 2020 we launched an Arabic-language version – not a transcription of the Hebrew project, but an original production tailored specifically for the Arab population, featuring Arab experts and families along with social media influencers such as the Facebook diaries of a confused dad.